epynic/aws-eks-gitops/README.md

-# GitOps way to k8s and application delivery Example app.
+# GitOps way to k8s and application delivery

 A practical GitOps CI/CD with declarative descriptions of the infrastructure and automated process to handle deployments.